a-paxton/oss-community-health/scripts/sentiment_analysis/oss_community-language_dynamics.md

 ***

+### Model 1.4: Time-course analysis for gratitude

+The time-course analysis has been moved in a separate file.

+***

 ## Model Series 2: Retention

-Our second set of models investigates what aspects of the response to a newcomer's first contribution (including aspects of the community's response to their contribution) might predict their likelihood to come back to contribute a second time.
+Our second set of models investigates what aspects of the response to a newcomer's first activity (including aspects of the community's response to their contribution) might predict their likelihood to come back to contribute a second time.

+***

 ### Data preparation

-Because each ticket has multiple comments, we cannot use the standard long-form format for the dataset, or we would lead to (uneven) duplication of tickets based on the varying numbers of comments.
+Because each ticket has multiple comments, we cannot use the standard long-form format for the dataset, or we would lead to (uneven) duplication of posts based on the varying numbers of comments.
 As a result, we pull metrics of the whole comment chain and use them as our measures of the community's response to the newcomer's contribution.